cucumber/common/tag-expressions/README.md

 # Tag Expressions

 Tag Expressions provide a simple query language for tags.
-Example:
+The simplest tag expression is simply a single tag, for example:

+    @smoke

+A slightly more elaborate expression may combine tags, for example:

     @smoke and not @ui